 Networking is one of the best ways to find a job.
-While hundreds of other applicants are looking at public job boards, networking allows you to get an inside track to jobs that may not be publicized.
+While hundreds of other applicants are looking at public job boards, career networking allows you to get an inside track to jobs that may not be publicized.
 Networking is invaluable as a job search resource because it can help set you apart from the general applicant pool at every stage in your career.

 Networking is about building and maintaining relationships with people in your industry or desired line of work.
 Expanding and maintaining these relationships can help your career in a number of ways; discovering job openings to landing a position because of someone's recommendation.
-While networking can sometimes be tricky, the following tips can help guide you in building a strong, useful network.
+While job networking can sometimes be tricky, the following tips can help guide you in building a strong, useful network.